-Nano One will continue to collaborate with NORAM and BCRI to operate the 10-kilogram per day pilot plant to demonstrate the production of lithium ion battery cathode powders.
+Nano One will continue to collaborate with NORAM and BCRI to operate the pilot plant to demonstrate the production of lithium ion battery cathode powders and to demonstrate technology improvements as they arise.
 The engineering design and specifications of equipment follow from commercial scale concepts developed by Nano One and NORAM.
 Nano One will continue to provide preliminary output and optimization of cathode materials.
-Nano One will also continue the evaluation of other next generation lithium-ion battery materials as dictated by commercial interests.
+Nano One will also continue the evaluation of other next generation lithium ion battery materials as dictated by commercial interests.
 Nano One intends to ramp up the internal testing requirements with test cell assembly and electrochemical characterization.

 Nano One has collaborated with Simon Fraser University to advance the understanding of the physical and chemical characteristics of lithium ion batteries as they charge and discharge.
-The two-year collaboration with SFU will be supervised by Associate Professor Dr. Byron Gates and Dr. Stephen Campbell, with financial support from the Mitacs Elevate Postdoctoral Fellowship Program.
+The two-year collaboration with SFU will be supervised by Associate Professor Dr. Byron Gates and Dr. Stephen Campbell, Nano One's Principal Scientist, with financial support from the Mitacs Elevate Postdoctoral Fellowship Program.